Dive Picton Shipwrecks Wolfe Island Diving Adventures 2022

 There are many caves that are simply too tight to get into with doubles, so once you’re familiar with all the cave diving has to offer, Sidemount becomes another tool you can use for expeditions where you don’t know if the cave will widen or narrow further.

-Sidemount is a horrible choice when diving off a boat, especially if people are diving an unrefined Sidemount configuration which is typically what we see locally from most shops/instructors/divers who are not cave divers.
+Sidemount is Not for Mixed Gas Diving and is a horrible choice when diving off a boat, especially if people are diving an unrefined Sidemount configuration which is typically what we see locally from most shops/instructors/divers who are not cave divers.

-Sidemount is for places where doubles aren’t available for rent, doubles don’t fit, doubles, or for those who medically can’t reach their valves due to spinal or shoulder injuries.
+Sidemount is amazing in places where doubles aren’t available for rent, because you can maintain the redundancy.
+Sometimes on shipwrecks or in caves, doubles don’t fit, so Sidemount is the tool of choice as well as for those who medically can’t reach their valves due to spinal or shoulder injuries (having an ill-fitting drysuit/undergarment are no excuse).

 Rebreathers with small little 2-3 litre cylinders are also an issue we have.
 Most Cave Divers Do Not Carry Enough Bailout Gas.
 A Cave Level 1 Dive = 140ft3 bailout minimum.
 A Cave Level 2 Dive = 225ft3 bailout Minimum.
 This means said Cave Diver Needs to be excellent with multiple Decompression Cylinders.
 In NAUI Cave 2 Divers Learn to use 3-4 additional bottles plus doubles.